bahrmichael/bahrmichael.github.io/_posts/2021-09-01-dynamodb-partial-recovery.md

 ## Conclusion

 Partial recoveries can help you fix broken records in your DynamoDB table without taking the whole application down for maintenance.
-It does however come with prerequisites such as identifying impacted records, and read-only mode.
+It does however come with prerequisites such as identifying impacted records, and a read-only mode.

 For a full table recovery, you need to replace the old table with the new one.
 [Matthew Bonig describes how you can use CDK to import DynamoDB tables to existing CloudFormation stacks](https://matthewbonig.com/2021/08/30/importing-with-the-cdk/).